patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-for-all-audiences.md

 ## Using accessible and global-friendly graphics
 - Verify that you have rights to use graphics without infringing on copyrights.
 - Include alt text for images that provide additional meaning or content to the page.
-If the image is decorative or if the alt text would be duplicated by adjacent text, then use an empty alt attribute instead, <code>`alt=""`</code>.
+If the image is decorative or if the alt text would be duplicated by adjacent text, then use an empty alt attribute instead, `alt=""`.
 An empty alt attribute communicates to screen readers that the image provides no additional content and can be ignored.
 - Select a text-free image and use callouts to caption the image.
 When localizing content, graphics containing text may require translation, and translating a static image requires graphic editing.
 Callouts are easier to localize.

 ## Writing for screen readers